Homotopy Hubbard Trees for post-singularly finite exponential maps: Background on the dynamics of exponential maps

-\begin{remark} The landing point of a dynamic ray might also belong to the escaping set.
-In this case (as stated in Theorem \ref{thm:escaping_set}), there cannot be a second dynamic ray with the same landing point.
-However, a non-escaping point can be the landing point of more than one dynamic ray.
+\begin{remark} Note that the landing point of a dynamic ray can be an escaping point; in this case there cannot be another dynamic ray with the same landing point.
+In contrast, a non-escaping point can be the landing point of several dynamic rays.
 Indeed, (pre-)periodic rays landing together play an important role in this paper. \end{remark}

 We partition the complex plane into horizontal strips of the form

 with $k\in\Z$.
 This partition is called the \emph{static partition} for $E_\lambda$.